brettmadrid/Sprint-Challenge--Django-I/README.md

    7. Run 'django-admin startproject djorg .'
 This creates a project.
 (Replace djorg with desired project name).
 This file is akin to the App.js in a React application.
    8. Run 'django-admin startapp notes' (or replace 'notes' with name of desired app).
 This file is akin to a component in a React application.
    9. Run './manage.py runserver' to start the server.
 Check that it works.
    10. Stop the server with 'ctrl-c'.
+Or open another terminal and get into the root shell environment with 'pipenv shell' in order to run the next two instructions.
    11. Run './manage.py showmigrations' to reveal any unmigrated migrations.
    12. Run './manage.py migrate' to migrate any unmigrated migrations.
    13. Run './manage.py runserver' to start the server back up.
 Check that it works.